50+ Spring Boot Interview Questions 2025: Auto-Configuration, REST APIs & Data JPA

 That convenience comes with hidden complexity.
 Spring Boot does so much automatically that many developers don't understand what's happening beneath the surface.
 Interviewers know this.
 They'll ask you to explain auto-configuration, describe the bean lifecycle, or troubleshoot why your @Transactional annotation isn't working.
 Surface-level knowledge gets exposed quickly.

-This guide covers Spring Boot from fundamentals to production patterns - the concepts that separate developers who use Spring Boot from developers who understand it.
+This guide covers Spring Boot from fundamentals to production patterns—the concepts that separate developers who use Spring Boot from developers who understand it.

-Spring Core Fundamentals
+Spring Core Fundamentals Questions

 Before Spring Boot, there was Spring Framework.
 Understanding core Spring concepts is essential because Spring Boot builds directly on them.

-Inversion of Control (IoC)
+What is Inversion of Control (IoC) and why does Spring use it?

 // Without IoC: Your code controls dependencies